Ronaldo scores 2 as Real Madrid wins 3-1 at Dortmund | FOX Sports

 Ronaldo scores 2 as Real Madrid wins 3-1 at Dortmund

-DORTMUND, Germany (AP) A brace from Cristiano Ronaldo helped two-time defending champion Real Madrid to a 3-1 win at Borussia Dortmund in the Champions League group stage on Tuesday.
+DORTMUND, Germany (AP) A brace from Cristiano Ronaldo helped two-time defending champion Real Madrid to a 3-1 win at Borussia Dortmund in the Champions League on Tuesday.

+Tottenham, which beat the German side in their game at Wembley Stadium, defeated Apoel Nicosia 3-0 away thanks to a Harry Kane hat trick in the other group game.

-Gareth Bale put the visitors ahead with a brilliant volley to the top far corner early in the first half, then ran onto Toni Kroos’ forward ball and crossed for Ronaldo to score early in the second.
+Gareth Bale put Madrid on course for its first win at the seventh attempt in Dortmund with a brilliant volley into the top far corner early in the first half, and then ran onto Toni Kroos’ forward ball before crossing for Ronaldo to score early in the second.

 Pierre-Emerick Aubameyang pulled one back almost straight away for Dortmund, but Ronaldo sealed the win late with a thumping finish to beat Roman Buerki at his near post.